swiss-territorial-data-lab/proj-rooftops/README.md

 python scripts/pcd_segmentation/vectorization.py config/config_pcdseg_pitched_roofs.yaml
 ```

-Then, the results for the pitched roofs and the general results are merged.
-Their geometry is also simplified with a buffer and copping operation, as well as with the Visvalingam-Wyatt algorithm.
+Then, the results for the pitched and other roofs are merged.
+Their geometry is simplified with buffering and copping operations, as well as the Visvalingam-Wyatt algorithm.
 The different obstacles are merged together to form the occupied surfaces.

 ```
 python scripts/pcd_segmentation/post_processing.py config/config_pcdseg_all_roofs.yaml